h0n3yb/h0n3yb.github.io/_posts/2025-01-08-build-your-first-multi-tool-voice-agent-in-one-day.md

 4. See how it handles mistakes

-# Now it's your turn!
+# Your turn

 Here are some final tips:

 Build your agent like you're crafting an experience.
 Keep responses crisp and concise, but complete.
 Your tools are only as reliable as your weakest link.
 Log everything that happens in your flow.
-Make sure you have sufficient visibility to understand where things go wrong (spoiler: they will).
-On security: your endpoints are your fortress walls - guard them well.
-Trust no input, verify everything, and audit your attack surface regularly.
+Make sure you have sufficient visibility to understand where things go wrong (it'll happen).

+On security: guard your endpoints well.
+Validate all inputs, and audit your attack surface regularly.

-Watch how your agent speaks and operates.
-Keep its knowledge fresh.
-Start small, iterate fast, break things, and I promise your expectations will converge with reality.
+Start small, break things, iterate fast, and I promise your expectations will converge with reality.

-Show me what you build on X and feel free to reach out with questions [@alexheloai](https://x.com/alexheloai).
+Feel free to reach out with questions [@alexheloai](https://x.com/alexheloai).

-# Want us to build it for you?
+# Let us build it for you

 **Let's sync -- book a call @ [helosolutions.ai](https://helosolutions.ai)**